jjj11x/stc_rpncalc/README.md

 	- The 1st press inserts a decimal point.
 	- The 2nd press begins exponent entry.
 	- The 3rd and subsequent presses negates the current exponent being entered.
+	- Acts as STO when shifted (there is only 1 memory register)
 - `mode `: acts as a shift key
 - `ON/AC`: acts as a backspace key during digit entry, acts as `Clear X` when digit entry is finished (e.g. after an operator key is pressed)
 	- acts as `Clear X` when shifted